 Memorable Manitobans: Samuel H. Reynolds (c1859-1916)

 He was Winnipeg’s Assistant City Engineer for seven years, supervising waterworks construction, until January 1908 when he took a position at Victoria, British Columbia.
 He returned to Manitoba in 1913 as Commissioner to the Greater Winnipeg Water District and was an engineer during the construction of the Shoal Lake Aqueduct.
+He was President of the Civic Curling Club (1907-1908).
 He died of a heart attack at Chicago, Illinois on 16 June 1916 and was buried at St. Catharines, Ontario.
 He is commemorated by the Rural Municipality of Reynolds.

 “S. H. Reynolds has resigned,” Winnipeg Tribune, 17 January 1908, page 1.